hindu-comm/mail_stream_advaita-l/2017/05/The_deniability_of_p/198__Praveen_R._Bhat.md

 > pUrvapaxin perspective,
 >

-​​Madhusudhana Sarasvati was a staunch Dvaitin who studied tarkashAstra under one of the greatest Nyaya teacher of His time, followed by Advaita Vedanta in order to refute the latter using tarka!
+Madhusudhana Sarasvati was a staunch Dvaitin who studied tarkashAstra under one of the greatest Nyaya teacher of His time, followed by Advaita Vedanta in order to refute the latter using tarka!
 Then He went on to study Purva Mimamsa to refute the same, yet it couldn't be done.
 Finally, He was Himself convinced of Advaita Vedanta and thereby refuted dvaitavAda.
-Sufficiently said.​
+Sufficiently said.